thedude0606/manusoptions/PROGRESS.md

 - Resolved: Added support for additional contract key formats to improve normalization robustness
 - Resolved: Options chain disappearing after a few seconds due to state management issues with streaming updates
 - Resolved: Options chain tab not showing any data due to missing putCall field mapping from streaming data
+- Resolved: Recommendations tab button not working due to missing button Input in the callback

 ## Next Steps
 1. Test real-time updates with various symbols